spack/spack/lib/spack/docs/basic_usage.rst

    foo@abcdef1234abcdef1234abcdef1234abcdef1234    # 40 character hashes are automatically treated as git commits foo@git.abcdef1234abcdef1234abcdef1234abcdef1234

-When using git refs a reference spack version may to be provided with the git reference.
+When using git reference a corresponding version may be paired to the git reference.
 This allows Spack to solve build requirements that are based on the version.
 A version can be assigned with ``[ref]=[version]`` syntax.
 There is a constraint that the specified version must be known to Spack